 As a member of The Church of Jesus Christ of Latter-day Saints, Madilyn had an opportunity to stand up for her values and beliefs during her time on The Voice.
 She chose to turn the elimination from the competition into positive lessons learned and continued to press forward to pursue her dream of becoming a successful artist in the music business.
 She even participated in the Made in Utah Music Foundation August concert, which was a tribute to the Beatles.

 Madilyn was soon able to gain international attention which led to her signing with Highway Records.
 On 1 November 2014, the single of her original song “Irreplaceable” was released.
 The single is available on Soundcloud or iTunes.

 In a 13 November 2014 interview with LDS Living.com, Madilyn spoke of her experience on The Voice:

 I had no idea how I was going to make it through and to this day I don’t know how I would have had I not had the Lord on my side helping me through it.
 I was really, really blessed.

 Before The Voice I was really insecure and unsure about myself.
 This whole experience really gave me a lot of confidence and helped me realize what I am capable of.

-It was a once in a life time experience.
-It definitely changed my life and I will never be the same.
+It was a once in a lifetime experience.
+It changed my life and I will never be the same.
 I can’t wait to see what comes next.

 There were so many tender mercies throughout the process.
 I would not have made it as far as I did if I hadn’t had my Heavenly Father to rely on.